we7nerds/yelpcamp/README.md

 # yelpcamp
-the yelpcamp app from DeveloperBootCamp on Udemy
+the yelpcamp app from DeveloperBootCamp on Udemy with the following enhancements:
+ - add logic for editors of campgrounds